Resolving Indexes on Views

 Indexed views can be created in any edition of SQL Server.
 In SQL Server Enterprise, the query optimizer automatically considers the indexed view.
-To use an indexed view in all other editions, the NOEXPAND table hint must be used.
+To use an indexed view in the Standard edition or the Datacenter edition, the NOEXPAND table hint must be used.

 The SQL Server query optimizer uses an indexed view when the following conditions are met:

 These session options are set to ON:

 The NUMERIC_ROUNDABORT session option is set to OFF.